The Hindenburg (film): Plot

-As the Hindenburg makes its way to Lakehurst Naval Air Station, events conspire against Ritter and Vogel.
-They soon suspect the rigger Karl Boerth, a former Hitler Youth leader who has become disillusioned with the Nazis.
-Ritter attempts to arrest him but he resists and requests help from Ritter, who sympathizes with him because Ritter's son was killed in an accident the previous year while in the Hitler Youth.
+As the Hindenburg continues to Lakehurst Naval Air Station, events conspire against Ritter and Vogel.
+Although Rauch turns out to be a self-proclaimed clairvoyant upon investigation by the FBI, they soon suspect crewman Karl Boerth, a former Hitler Youth leader who has become disillusioned with the Nazi regime.
+Ritter attempts to arrest Boerth but he resists and requests help from Ritter, who sympathizes with him because Ritter's son was killed in an accident the previous year while in the Hitler Youth.
 Ritter later receives news that Boerth's girlfriend, Freda Halle, was killed while trying to escape the Gestapo, who had arrested her for questioning after she was seen asking too many pointed questions about the ship's exact position and arrival time at Lakehurst.
 Boerth, upon hearing the news of Halle's death, plans to commit suicide by staying aboard the airship as the bomb goes off, to show that there is a resistance against the Nazi regime.
-Ritter reluctantly agrees with Boerth to set the bomb to 7:30, when the airship should have landed and passengers disembarked, saying an explosion in flight is the "last thing he wants".
+Ritter reluctantly agrees with Boerth to set the bomb to 7:30, when the airship should have landed and passengers disembarked, Boerth insisting an explosion which kills passengers is the "last thing he wants".

-While setting up the bomb, Boerth drops the knife part which is recovered by a crew member.
-To cover up the loss of his knife, Boerth steals a knife from fellow rigger Ludwig Knorr.
+While setting up the bomb, Boerth drops his knife which is recovered by a crew member.
+To cover up the loss of the knife, Boerth steals a knife from fellow crewman, Ludwig Knorr.
 Vogel starts to work behind Ritter's back, arresting Boerth and confiscating the Countess's passport.

-As the airship approaches Lakehurst Naval Air Station, Ritter now realizes the landing will be delayed and searches for Boerth to ask where the bomb is.
-Vogel is caught by Ritter in the cargo bay torturing Boerth and gets into a fight with Ritter and is knocked unconscious.
+As the airship approaches Lakehurst Naval Air Station, Ritter, now realizing the landing will be delayed, frantically searches for Boerth to find out where the bomb is hidden.
+Ritter discovers Vogel in the cargo hold torturing Boerth; Ritter fights with Vogel, knocking him unconscious.
 An injured Boerth tells Ritter the bomb is in the repair patch of gas cell 4.
-Ritter attempts to defuse the bomb, but is distracted by a now-awakened Vogel and is unable to do so in time.
-The bomb explodes, killing Ritter instantly and sending Vogel flying down the walkway.
-Vogel survives, being carried by ground crewmen.
-Boerth was injured from being tortured by Vogel and dies of his burns, but manages to set the Channings' dog free before the ship crashes to the ground.
-Other passengers and crew are seen struggling to survive the fire.
+Ritter attempts to defuse the bomb, but is distracted by Vogel, who has regained consciousness.
+Unable to disarm the bomb, it detonates, killing Ritter instantly, and sending Vogel flying down the catwalk (Vogel survives the fall but is badly burned and is later carried off by ground crewmen after emerging from the wreckage).
+Boerth, injured from being tortured by Vogel, dies of burns in the inferno, but manages to set the Channing's Dalmatian dog free after the airship crashes to the ground.
 The Countess survives and is reunited with her daughter.

-The following day, while we see newsreel footage of the wreckage, a narrator lists some of the survivors and casualties of the disaster, as well as some of the possible theories.
+The following day, while newsreel footage of the wreckage is shown, a narrator lists some of the survivors and casualties of the disaster, as well as some of the possible theories.
 The wreckage is examined for the inquiry before being cleaned up.
-As Herbert Morrison's memorable radio commentary is played, the Hindenburg is seen flying once again, only to disappear again in the clouds as the credits roll.
+As Herbert Morrison's memorable radio commentary is played, the Hindenburg is seen flying and disappears into the clouds as the credits roll.